robertsweetman/module_2/mdbook/src/1_slide.md

 One thing in our favour is that EVERY record has a title field so we don't have to deal with null data in this case.

 ### ca
-This mighe be relevant if we can figure out what the classifications are and change this into a numeric value
+This mighe be relevant if we can figure out how to encode this for training.

 ### procedure
-This might be relevant if we can figure out what the classifications are and change this into a numeric value
+This might be relevant if we can figure out how to encode this for training to make it useful.

 ### status
-Not relevant for training so can be removed from the training data
+Not relevant for training so can be removed from the training data.

 ### pdf_url
-Not relevant for training so can be removed from the training data
+Not relevant for training so can be removed from the training data.
+We could _maybe_ turn this into a data point but as it is 25% of tenders don't have a PDF attached to them.
+It was added initially out of curiosity but ended up being removed as it had no impact.

-## Data Manipulation/Cleanup - pdf_content
+### pdf_content

 This second table is interesting because were a tender has a pdf_url link we can extract the PDF text and get a lot more context.

 However, only 75% of tender_records have a PDF attached to them.
 This makes it problematic because from further investigation of approximately 140 'bid' records, 10% of these don't have a PDF attachment at all.

-Sadly this means we can't rely on this content as a 'primary' source of training, especially when there are records that would be missed that have a multi-million pound bid value.
+### value

+Again nearly 50% of records don't have a value and making any assumptions about these (filling in values, adding a mean) would likely only introduce innacuracies.
+Conversely there might be multi-million pound values hidded in the PDF content.
+So with this in mind we can't rely on value as a feature of the tender data for ML training.

 We can though use this content in the 'non-ML' component of the solution though, where the pdf content exists.

 Exploratory data analysis graphics